einarhaaland/DAT250-expass/dat250-expass1.md

 https://devcenter.heroku.com/articles/getting-started-with-java

 ## Technical problems I encountered during installation of the software development environment and how I have solved them
-Unable to use Git Bash as terminal, some heroku commands did not work.
-Fixed by using normal cmd.
+No technical problems during installation

 ## How I have validated (checked) that the software development environment is working
 First set up heroku local, and then deploy and checked using Heroku URL listed at bottom.

 ## Technical problems encountered with the Heroku platform and how I solved them
-No technical problems.
+Unable to use Git Bash as terminal, some heroku commands did not work.
+Fixed by using normal cmd.

 ## Any pending issues with this assignment which I did not manage to solve
+Did not expore add-ons (specifically papertrail) as it requires account verification (credit card).
 Did not add method for inserting values into db table.
 Unsure of where to put the code-snippet in the project-dir.

 ## Heroku URL: https://whispering-falls-72273.herokuapp.com/